o3de/o3de.org/content/docs/user-guide/features/profiler/vram.md

 ---
-description: ' Use the VRAM profiler in Amazon Lumberyard to determine which resources are contributing most to runtime video memory usage in your game. '
+description: ' Use the VRAM profiler in Open 3D Engine to determine which resources are contributing most to runtime video memory usage in your game. '
 title: Using Profiler for VRAM
 ---